June 17, 2022

 Excitement of Dr. Pfeifle’s hire echoed among both academics and learners across campuses.

-"Dr. Pfeifle’s expertise in creating synergy among health science colleges will launch Ohio State to the next level, not just in education, but also in research and care delivery," said Carol R. Bradford, MD, MS, FACS, Dean, The Ohio State University College of Medicine, Vice President for Health Sciences, The Ohio State University Wexner Medical Center.
+"Dr. Pfeifle’s expertise in creating synergy among health science colleges will launch Ohio State to the next level, not just in education, but also in research and care delivery," said Carol R. Bradford, MD, MS, FACS, Dean of Ohio State's College of Medicine and vice president for health sciences at Ohio State's Wexner Medical Center.

 When organizations harness the power of interprofessional education, teams of health science experts make life-altering biomedical discoveries that change the way we deliver care.